Chapter 29 BWV 61 Nun komm, der Heiden Heiland

 The twenty-eighth cantata of the cycle for the first Sunday in Advent.

 For his last cantata before the Christmas celebrations Bach turned yet again to a work from his Weimar years, composed in 1614 (Dürr p 76).
-This was the only day of the pre-Christmas period in which a cantata was permitted at Leipzig thus giving Bach a breathing space in which to make the final preparations for that very important festival.
+This was the only day of the pre-Christmas period in which a cantata was permitted at Leipzig, thus giving Bach a breathing space in which to make the final preparations for that very important festival.

 It should not be thought that the Leipzig congregations were being short-changed by the reuse of Bach’s earlier works.
 For one thing, it is unlikely that many people were even aware of it.
-For another, they were scrupulously reworked to adapt to the new occasions and environments.
+For another, many of the movements were scrupulously reworked to adapt to the new occasions and environments.
 Finally, Bach himself could not have thought so because even the cantata for Christmas Day itself, C 63, was a reworking of a Weimar cantata.
 Bach’s attitude always seemed to be that music should be completely fit for purpose and if he deemed it to be so, then it didn’t much matter when, or from where, it originated.

 Nevertheless, it should be noted that the assemblage of cantatas from C 70 onwards were all works that commenced with large commanding choruses designed to attract immediate attention, something that had not been a feature of the previous group.

 The first movement of C 61 is significant in that it was one of the first uses by Bach of the French Overture in liturgical music.
 This could not have been an insignificant event.
 The French Overture was a secular structure with implications of the court, monarchy and upper middle class wealth.
 Just as 'operatic style' was frowned upon by a certain proportion of the Leipzig fraternity at the time of Bach’s appointment, the introduction of ‘worldly’ structures probably was likewise.
-In fact Bach did not often incorporate this format into his religious music, the main examples being located in Cs 20, 97, 110, 119 and 194.
-Perhaps the most striking of these is the opening movement of C20, an ingenious combination of French Overture with chorale/fantasia, the prelude to the massive bipartite work that opens the second cycle,
+In fact, Bach did not often incorporate this format into his religious music, the main examples being located in Cs 20, 97, 110, 119 and 194.
+Perhaps the most striking of these is the opening movement of C20, an ingenious combination of French Overture with chorale/fantasia, acting as a prelude to the massive bipartite work that opens the second cycle.